 On Sea-Bird CTD systems that are equipped with a pump, the oxygen sensor is provided with a plenum.
 The plenum can be filled with sodium sulfite solution and closed off with a piece of tubing (or alternatively, inert gas can be flushed through the plenum).
 When using the sodium sulfite solution, ensure that there are no air bubbles trapped on the oxygen sensor membrane.
 Ensure that power has been applied to the sensor for several minutes before the inert gas or sodium sulfite solution is placed in the sensor.
-Watch the output of the sensor decrease rapidly towards zero volts.
-At some point the rapid change will stop, usually within one to two minutes.
-Record the output after three minutes.
+Watch the output of the sensor decrease rapidly toward 0 volts.
+At some point the rapid change will stop, usually within 1 to 2 minutes.
+Record the output after 3 minutes.
 This will be the zero value to use in the calibration.
-Often, depending on the individual sensor, the output will slowly drift towards zero volts.
+Often, depending on the individual sensor, the output will slowly drift toward 0 volts.
 For the purposes of the calibration, the slow drift is not considered.